9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 ```
 ::::

-We\'ve structured the code here as a separate, standalone test script,
+We've structured the code here as a separate, standalone test script,
 with instances and properties in their own file, separate to the library
 source.
 This is typical for library projects, where the tests are kept
 apart from the library itself, and import the library via the module